Pelvic Floor Therapy

 - Trigger point therapy

-Many external pelvic floor physical therapy modalities are similar to physical rehab for other injuries.
-The main difference is the focus on the pelvic floor muscles.
+External therapy is similar to other modalities used throughout the body – the difference is the focus on the pelvic floor muscles.

-With internal pelvic floor physical therapy, the doctor will examine trigger points inside your body with their fingers and hands.
+With internal treatment, the doctor will examine trigger points inside your body with their fingers and hands.
 In other words, internal pelvic floor therapy requires the doctor to manipulate trigger points from inside the pelvic region.
 Forms or internal treatment may include:

 - Point therapy (i.e., using fingers or tools to put pressure on specific structures)